Meredithhelipigeon/Algorithms/README.md

 Return a list of grid coordinates where water can flow to both the Pacific and Atlantic oceans.
 Algorithm: BFS.
 Have a list of frontier and use this frontier to add new states.
 Strategy: directin array direction = [[0,1],[0,-1],[1,0],[-1,0]]

+## Flip Binary Tree To Match Preorder Traversal
+Description: You are given the root of a binary tree with n nodes, where each node is uniquely assigned a value from 1 to n.
+You are also given a sequence of n values voyage, which is the desired pre-order traversal of the binary tree.

+Flip the smallest number of nodes so that the pre-order traversal of the tree matches voyage.

+Return a list of the values of all flipped nodes.

+Algorithm: use DFS to search.
+Strategy: collections.deque()
+Optimization: Do not change the original list voyage to increase the time efficiency.